emiliebumatay/portfolio/README.md

 Axiom Strat Technologies is currently facing a 9.34 million pesos overspend (13.6% variance).
 To bring operations back within a standard corporate threshold of 3% (2.06 million pesos), this analysis aims to bridge the gap by identifying the remaining 7.28 million pesos in addressable savings across departments.
 ## Dataset
 - **Source:** A 3-year synthetic corporate ERP procurement dump (2023–2025) generated using AI.
-- Volume: 1,265 raw records optimized down to 618 fully processed, "APPROVED" transaction rows.
+- **Volume:** 1,265 raw records optimized down to 618 fully processed, "APPROVED" transaction rows.
-- Key Attributes: Tracks transaction details across Fiscal Years, Departments, Vendors, and Amounts (PHP).
+- **Key Attributes:** Tracks transaction details across Fiscal Years, Departments, Vendors, and Amounts (PHP).
-- Original number of rows:
 ## Tools
 - Excel and Python – Data processing, cleaning, and exploratory data analysis (EDA) --- (use Python only)
 - Excel and Power BI - visualizations and data analysis